vthibault/roBrowser/client/readme.md

 ###Configure the remote client###

-Open *"index.php"* file
+Open *configs.php* file and complete it

- - Where is locate your fullclient ?

-    `Client::$path        =  ""           ;`

- If the fullclient is locate as default, in the current directory, let the string empty.

- - The remote client need to know your data.ini file name, so complete the line:

-    `Client::$data_ini    =  "data.ini"   ;`

- **Note:** It's case sensitive

- - Do you want to extract files from your GRFs into the data directory to use less server resources ?

-    `Client::$AutoExtract =  false        ;`

 ----------------

 ###Configure the rewrite rule###

-Open *".htaccess"* file, you will have some example on how to modify the rewrite rule to match your url location.
+Open *".htaccess"* file, you will have some example on how to modify the rewrite rule to match your url location :

-    ex : myroserver.com/client/
+    #ex : myroserver.com/client/
     ErrorDocument 404 /client/index.php

-    ex : myroserver.com/low/client/
+    #ex : myroserver.com/low/client/
     ErrorDocument 404 /low/client/index.php

-    ex : client.myroserver.com/
+    #ex : client.myroserver.com/
     ErrorDocument 404 /index.php